Supporting UK mature students applying for undergraduate study at Cambridge

 The Virtual Programme

-The Virtual Programme will take place in on 2nd, 4th, 9th and 11th May via Zoom sessions.
-Each session is held from 6-7pm (UK time) and is an hour long.
+The Virtual Programme in 2023 took place on 2nd, 4th, 9th and 11th May via Zoom.
+Each session was held from 6-7pm (UK time) and is an hour long.

 Tuesday 2 May – Cambridge University explained